Johanneum zu Lübeck

 How long should I spend visiting?

-A visit typically takes about two hours, allowing ample time to explore the school and its surroundings.
+A visit to Johanneum zu Lübeck typically takes about one to two hours, depending on your interest in exploring the building and its surroundings.

 Is photography allowed?

-Photography is generally permitted, but it is best to be respectful of the school environment and its students.
+Photography is generally permitted outside the building, but it is advisable to be respectful of students and staff.
+Always check for any posted guidelines regarding photography.

 Are there guided tours?